You’re a Naughty Boy, Fawlty

 here’s a whistle, here’s a flute,

-bowler bonnet my bloodshot face,
+a bowler bonnet for my bloodshot face,

 prepare yourself for a little taste